auth0/Lock.Android/README.md

 ## OIDC Conformant Mode

-It is strongly encouraged that Lock be used in OIDC Conformant mode.
+It is strongly encouraged that Lock should be used in OIDC Conformant mode.
 When this mode is enabled, it will force Lock to use Auth0's current authentication pipeline and will prevent it from reaching legacy endpoints.
 By default is `false`.

 ```java
 Auth0 account = new Auth0("{YOUR_AUTH0_CLIENT_ID}", "{YOUR_AUTH0_DOMAIN}");